Scoop x Walmart's Holiday Collection: 11 Looks We Want

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 The holidays are right around the corner fashionistas, and we have one question: do you have your winter fashion in order?
-Well look no further fair-weathered friends because thanks to Walmart, Scoop NYC is back!
+Well look no further fair-weathered friends because thanks to Walmart, Scoop NYC is back for the holidays!

 We were all ears when the retailer relaunched the celebrated trendy boutique as an in-house brand back in September, but with the holiday season ringing in, the fashion-forward brand—the '90s NYC shop which was an early cheerleader of lines like Rag & Bone, Alice + Olivia and Stella McCartney—is back to reintroduce all the styles you love, with some new winter ready editions including clothing, accessories, and handbags galore.

-The iconic NYC brand is here to build the wardrobe of your dreams (on a budget, no less!)
-From staple prairie dresses to standout faux fur coats to vibrant handbags, there's a little something for everyone to lock in a look and turn heads in this season's most on-trend fashions.
-Getting dressed should be easy, inspired, and accessible, and with over 190+ items to mix and match, you'll be able to identify your style this winter and make it work!
-Our favorite?
-This gorgeous yellow crocodile crossbody bag!
+The iconic NYC aids to build the holiday wardrobe of your dreams (on a budget, no less!)
+From standout sequins dresses to fancy velvet blazers to red PVC pumps, there's a little something for everyone to lock in a look and turn heads in this season's most on-trend fashions.
+Getting dressed for your office bashes and cocktail happy hours should be easy, inspired, and accessible, and with hundreds of festive pieces to mix and match, you'll be able to identify your style this winter and make it work!

 Here are 11 of our favorites from the holiday relaunch below.

-You'll be the center of attention in this show-stopping unique printed maxi dress that features a stylish placement print and elasticized for a flattering fit you'll feel right at home in.
-Pair it with a red lippy this holiday season and you'll be picture perfect.
+You'll be the center of attention in this show-stopping tartan plaid set that'll cause of red fashion emergency!
+Pair it with a cherry lippy this holiday season and you'll be picture perfect.

-Meet your new favorite leopard print vegan fur coat that features a soft faux fur finish with snap button closures and inseam pockets that'll become a seasonal must-have.
-Pair it with a fun legging and you're ready to take on the temperature drop in style.
+Because everyone's 9-to-5 look could use a little more sparkle, the sequin midi skirt sees the light of day and steals the show any night of the week.
+Also available in champagne.

-Layer up in style when temperatures drop with this chic boxy pullover with ribbed detailing and allover print.
-Add your favorite winter hat and you'll be stylish head-to-toe.
+This burnout velvet mini dress is beautifully bohemian, flirty and fun—perfect for holiday parties.
+Add your favorite winter beret and you'll be stylish head-to-toe.

-Dress to impress with this high heeled ankle boot made from faux snake skin fabric that's sure to deliver an exotic and luxe look to elevate any outfit.
-Pair it with your favorite winter gloves and you'll be the chicest fashionista in the streets.
+Work it.
+These point toe pumps polish your professional look with just the right amount of height and color.
+Pair them with your favorite winter gloves and you'll be the chicest fashionista in the streets.

-For effortless style and comfort, look no further than this women's denim jumpsuit that features an elastic drawcord waist for an extra flattering touch.
+This sequin crop top steals the show under blazers or on its own and…just in time for the holidays.
 Add your favorite ankle booties and get to work!

-This faux-crocodile top handle crossbody bag meets at the crossroads of fashionable and functional.
-Add a bright scarf and it'll make any look pop!
+Plush hour begins now.
+The versatile velvet blazer tops everything from jeans to dresses with undeniable vintage-inspired style.
+Also available in black.

-Score some points on your wardrobe with these women's snap-bottom side-stripe drawstring track pants.
+It's the mix that makes the match.
+The cool look of ombré combines with a zebra print in a classic intarsia sweater for a look that takes you through the season in style.
 Add a white ankle bootie and your wow factor will be through the roof!

-Transition effortlessly from day to night in this stylish hammered long sleeve peplum top.
+At the height of fashion.
+The chunky platform sandal, perfect for everything from long dresses to distressed jeans.
 Add a brilliant eyeshadow to bring out the bold color even more!

-Travel in style while keeping your head covered with this wide-brimmed stylish fedora hat.
-Also available in red.
+Travel in style with these brilliant red leopard jeans, the new go-to neutral for work and weekends.
+Add a bright scarf and it'll make any look pop!

-This oversized scarf with trendy leopard print will spruce up any wardrobe!
-Also available in red.
+This fun and flirty foil pleated midi-skirt is your holiday go-to.
+Also available in charcoal and black.

 See the entire Scoop collection exclusively on Walmart.com.